solo-io/gloo-ref-arch/security/auth/basic/README.md

-_This doc was automatically created by Valet 0.4.3-6-gc0254cf from the workflow defined in workflow.yaml.
+_This doc was automatically created by Valet 0.4.3-7-g78e3ed9 from the workflow defined in workflow.yaml.
 To deploy the demo, you can use `valet ensure -f workflow.yaml` from this directory, or execute the steps manually.
 Do not modify this file directly, it will be overwritten the next time the docs are generated._

 # Deploying Gloo with basic authentication

 In this workflow, we'll set up the petstore application.
 Then we'll turn on basic authentication on the route, requiring a username and password be provided for the request to pass through Envoy.

 This workflow assumes you already have a Kubernetes cluster, and you've installed Gloo Enterprise to the gloo-system namespace.

-## Deploy the Petstore Application

-First, let's deploy the petstore application.